Chicken Enchilada Soup

 Storing Leftovers

 This soup stores very well in the fridge and the freezer.
-We always suggest dividing the soup into single portions just after cooking so it cools down more quickly in the refrigerator, which will give you more longevity with the leftovers.
-You can store any leftovers in an airtight container in the refrigerator for about 4-5 days, or you can freeze it for longer storage (about 3 months).
+I like to divide the soup into single portions right after cooking so it cools more quickly in the refrigerator, which helps the leftovers last longer.
+You can store any leftovers in an airtight container in the refrigerator for about 4-5 days, or freeze them for longer storage (about 3 months).

 Share this recipe